ywwg/art-guidelines/lace_grant_application.md

 ### Application Submission Details

 ### Art Grant Contract Details
+#### Something about setting up the temple by the last work weekend.

 ### Ticket Registration Details
+#### Am I required to register for a ticket?

+#### If my grant proposal is accepted will I still have to pay for my ticket?

+#### What if my project needs more than one person to execute it?
+Will my entire group be guaranteed tickets to the event?

 ### Artist Meet-up Details
 #### What is the Artist Meet-up?